Kea: Threats

-Together with local councils and runholders, the New Zealand government paid a bounty for kea bills because the bird preyed upon livestock, mainly sheep.
+Together with local councils and runholders, the New Zealand government formerly paid a bounty for kea bills because the bird preyed upon livestock, mainly sheep.
 It was intended that hunters would kill kea only on the farms and council areas that paid the bounty, but some hunted them in national parks and in Westland, where they were officially protected.
 More than 150,000 were killed in the hundred years before 1970, when the bounty was lifted.

 A study of kea numbers in Nelson Lakes National Park showed a substantial decline in the population between 1999 and 2009, caused primarily by predation of kea eggs and chicks.
 Video cameras set up to monitor kea nests in South Westland showed that possums killed kea fledglings.

 Lead poisoning, mostly from the roofs of buildings/building materials, is also a significant cause of premature deaths among kea.
 Research on lead toxicity in kea living at Aoraki / Mount Cook found that of 38 live kea tested, all were found to have detectable blood lead levels, with 26 considered dangerously high.
 Additional analysis of 15 dead kea sent to Massey University for diagnostic pathology between 1991 and 1997 found that nine bodies had lead blood levels consistent with causing death.
 Research conducted by Victoria University in 2008 confirmed that the natural curiosity of kea, which has enabled the species to adapt to its extreme environment, may increase its propensity to poisoning through ingestion of lead – i.e. the more investigative behaviours identified in a bird, the higher its blood lead levels were likely to be.

 The pesticide 1080 is used to control invasive pest mammals such as stoats and possums and has also been implicated in kea deaths.
 For example, seven kea were found dead following an aerial possum control operation using 1080 at Fox Glacier in July 2008, and a further seven were found dead in August 2011, following a 1080 aerial possum control operation in Ōkārito Forest.
 Traps are also considered a risk to kea.
 In September 2011, hidden cameras caught kea breaking into baited stoat traps in the Matukituki Valley.
 More than 75% of the traps had been sprung.